NatVanG/PBI-Inspector/README.md

       ]
 ```

-The patch logic operator array uses the .NET implementation of JSON Patch, for syntax examples see https://docs.json-everything.net/patch/basics/.
+The patch logic operator array is defined as per the JSON Patch specification at https://tools.ietf.org/html/rfc6902.
+PBI Inspector uses the .NET implementation of JSON Patch, for see https://docs.json-everything.net/patch/basics/.

 Therefore the full rule example including the patch is as follows: